Published December 2017

-Either way you look at it, it is a lot of data, and growing.
-Unlike oil, data will never run out… unless you on a South Africa cellphone network with prepaid bundles.
-Gosh, some of these SA cell phone companies make me laugh, I mean what type of marketing strategy includes social media on how to reduce the use of their data? ‘please don’t use our data… turn off background applications now’
+Whichever way you look at it, it is a lot of data and growing.
+Unlike oil, data will never run out, unless you’re on a South African cell phone network with prepaid bundles.
+Gosh, some of these SA cell phone companies make me laugh.
+I mean, what type of marketing strategy includes social media on how to reduce the use of their data?
+‘Please don’t use our data, turn off background applications now’.

 Let’s now look at devices.
 Here is a nice image I found with research:

-My summary of the above is: there will be at least 8 or more devices helping 1 person doing something or other during the course of our day, before 2023.
-Which brings me onto something I want you to consider: that being all these talkative and communitive devices, using all this data will seriously require a lot of communication power, and that is going to be another hurdle.
+My summary of the above is as follows.
+There will be at least eight devices helping one person do something or other during the course of the day before 2023, which brings me to something I would like you to consider.
+All these talkative and communicative devices using all this data will require a lot of communication power and that is going to present another hurdle.

-The ability for the IoT to operate and not require a lot of electricity will be essential to roll out and boost usage.
+The ability for the I.o.T to operate and not require a lot of electricity will be essential to roll-out and boosting usage.

-Now in South Africa, we have both high data costs, and lack of electricity… so we need to sort ourselves out here.
+Now, in South Africa we have both high data costs and a lack of electricity.
+We need to sort ourselves out here.
 There is an opportunity locally then for manufacturing companies.
 I think devices and the companies that offer low power solutions will make some money.
 I think those who make devices that use less power will have the advantage.

-Did you know, there is already something called Power of Wi-Fi (PO WI-FI) which allows for devices to charge using the actual signal from wifi… basically turning our internet routers into mini wireless power station, and then the devices convert the signal to DC current!
+Did you know that there is already something called Power of Wi-Fi (PO WI-FI) which allows for devices to charge using the actual signal from Wi-Fi?
+Basically, our Internet routers are being turned into mini wireless power stations, and the devices convert the signal into DC current.

-Unfortunately the side effect is it also heats up anything nearby with carbon in it… which is the most abundant element in the world… and what we are in part made of.
+Unfortunately, the side effect is that it also heats up anything nearby with carbon in it.
+Carbon is the most abundant element in the world…and what we are in part made of.

 ….
 But seriously, the tech does already exist.
 I’m not sure how comfortable I am with low power lightning bolts flying around my head looking for my cell phone to keep it fully charged.